Specialty Leasing Glossary

 Also known as: Storefront Space, Traditional Retail Space

 Traditional storefront retail space within a shopping center, located along the main corridors between anchor stores.
-When leased short-term (under 12 months), inline spaces become specialty leasing opportunities ideal for pop-up concepts and seasonal retail.
+When leased short-term (under 12 months), inline spaces become specialty leasing opportunities—ideal for pop-ups and seasonal retail.

 Common Area